 Any dog can bite.
 Bites are not limited to a specific breed or type of dog, nor are they necessarily an indication of poor training on the part of the dog’s owner.
-Dogs can bite when they feel frightened, threatened, or when they are suffering from neurological disorders.
+Dogs can bite when they feel frightened or threatened, or when they are suffering from neurological disorders.
 But sometimes, dogs do bite out of pure aggression.
-In any case, a dog’s bite can cause the victim to suffer serious injuries, which can burden him or her with a substantial financial burden as well as mental and physical scars.
+In any case, a dog’s bite can cause the victim to suffer serious injuries, which can burden him or her with a substantial financial expense as well as mental and physical scars.

 If you or your child suffer a dog bite, consider filing a personal injury claim to seek compensation for your damages.

 In Wisconsin, a dog owner is liable for all damages suffered by a victim, the victim’s domestic animal, or the victim’s property as a result of a dog bite.
 If the dog was previously known to bite and cause injuries, the dog’s owner may be liable for double the amount of damages suffered.

 Who is Liable when a Dog Bites a Victim?

 The dog’s owner is liable for all of the victim’s damages in a dog bite case if the victim can prove that the owner’s negligence is what created the situation where the bite occurred.
 If the owner can demonstrate that he or she was not negligent and that the bite occurred because the victim provoked the dog into biting, his or her liability may be waived.

 It is possible for both the dog owner and the victim to have some responsibility for the bite.
 When this happens, the victim may still recover damages, but only if he or she is deemed to be 50 percent or less at fault for the bite.
 If the victim is deemed to hold some, but less than half, of the responsibility for a bite, the amount of compensation he or she may receive is reduced accordingly.

 If you or your Child is Bitten by a Dog